elitikka/elitikka.github.io/index.md

 | Nyyti | 6 | small but strong, aerodynamic | Intelligent, troublemaker, energetic|
 | Bemme | 11 | big chonk but it's mostly just fluff | Sweet, gentle, dumb (lights are on but nobody's home)|

-## Additional links
+## Additional links and other info
 Tumblr blog [Mimmi & Bemme](http://mimmi-ja-bemme.tumblr.com) about my cats and other cat related media

 > [!IMPORTANT]
 > This website is for educational purposes only!

->- This site is part of an assignment
+- This site is part of an assignment
->    - This site was built using [GitHub Pages](https://pages.github.com/).
+    - This site was built using [GitHub Pages](https://pages.github.com/).
->      - This was my first time using GitHub Pages
+      - This was my first time using GitHub Pages
->      - I really like GitHub Pages
+      - I really like GitHub Pages
->   - I have previsouly created README files with markdown for previous school projects
+   - I have previsouly created README files with markdown for previous school projects
->   - I've been making a nested list for demonstration purposes here
+   - I've been making a nested list for demonstration purposes here